The Samsung Galaxy S20 Ultra doesn’t flip and it doesn’t fold, so you might ask why it costs $1,400.

 The astronomical price becomes easier to swallow once you consider that Samsung has packed its most advanced camera ever into this flagship phone: a quad-lens stack that includes a 108-megapixel main sensor and a 10x lossless zoom shooter that can go all the way up to an unprecedented 100x digital power.

 Yet, even for $1,400, the S20 Ultra still can’t be perfect.
 Samsung nixed the headphone jack, for starters, and the camera bump on the back is distractingly large.
-Some users may prefer the more compact 6.7-inch Samsung Galaxy S20 Plus ($1,199) or the even smaller and cheaper 6.2-inch Samsung Galaxy S20 ($999), but those models lose the Ultra’s powerful zoom and crown jewel of a camera.
+Some users may prefer the more compact 6.7-inch Samsung Galaxy S20 Plus ($1,199) or the even smaller and cheaper 6.2-inch Samsung Galaxy S20 ($999), but those models lose the Ultra’s powerful zoom.

 From the price and that screen to the megapixels, just about everything is supersized about the Galaxy S20 Ultra.
-That makes it easily one of the best phones money can buy, but it also means it’s not quite for everyone.
+That should make it one of the best phones money can buy should Samsung come up with a fix for the camera issues.
+But it also means the Galaxy S20 Ultra is not quite for everyone.

 Samsung Galaxy S20 Ultra: Cheat Sheet